bearstech/ipython-ansible/README.md

     ./build_with_docker.sh

-Take a pause, enjoy your powerful CPU.
+Take a pause, enjoy your powerful CPUs.

+Now, you've got a numpy image, 2.5Go of pure math and love.

 You can tune host.local.

-You can now commit your container as an image, 2.5Go of pure math and love.

 ### Next step